eirikt/tippekonkurranse/README.md

 * Establish proper REST service for Tippeliga data for everybody to use without leaning to crappy web scraping routines
 * Brag about it

-#### v? : Admin UI
-* Admin UI for data management

 #### v? : Public web app
 * Establish multi-tenant 'Tippeligakonkurranse' groups with full web-based user- and group administration

 #### v? : Misc. improvements
-* Revisit automatic reloading of web page
-* Simple countdown timer
-* Real SPA instead of the HTTP refresh
 * ~~Compress the wire with gzip~~ (Obsolete by AppCache usage really)
-* Multiple draggable windows (with predictions and results): see http://stackoverflow.com/questions/13526712/make-div-draggable-using-css
-* Show 'Gjeldende resultater' contextual to what round is actively chosen, as done with 'Trend'
 * Rewrite norwegian soccer result data retrieval to use http://www.nrk.no/sport/folg-hele-eliteserierunden-1.11601821 and other resources from NRK
-* Configurable strategy-based rules for calculating scores.
-The rules may differ from year to year ...